milekpl/kindle-pdf-annotator/README.md

 ## License

-GPL v3 - This project incorporates GPL-licensed Kindle annotation research by John Howell (see https://github.com/K-R-D-S/KRDS) and must be distributed under GPL terms.
+GPL v3 - This project is inspired by and uses code from the GPL-licensed Kindle annotation research by John Howell (see https://github.com/K-R-D-S/KRDS) and must be distributed under GPL terms.

 ## Requirements